atsushieno/aap-core/README.md

 ### Queryable service manifest for plugin lookup

 AAP plugins are not managed by Android system.
-Instead, AAP hosts can query AAPs using PackageManager which can look for specific services by intent filter `org.androidaudiopluginframework.AudioPluginService` and AAP "metadata".
-Here we follow what Android MIDI API does - AAP developers implement `org.androidaudiopluginframework.AudioPluginService` class and specify it as a `<service>` in `AndroidManifest.xml`.
+Instead, AAP hosts can query AAPs using PackageManager which can look for specific services by intent filter `org.androidaudioplugin.AudioPluginService` and AAP "metadata".
+Here we follow what Android MIDI API does - AAP developers implement `org.androidaudioplugin.AudioPluginService` class and specify it as a `<service>` in `AndroidManifest.xml`.
 Here is an example

 ```
 <manifest xmlns:android="http://schemas.android.com/apk/res/android"
-          package="org.androidaudiopluginframework.samples.aapbarebonesample">
+          package="org.androidaudioplugin.samples.aapbarebonesample">

   <uses-permission android:name="android.permission.FOREGROUND_SERVICE" />
   <application>